itwars/k3s-ansible/README.md

 # Build a Kubernetes cluster using k3s via Ansible.

+> This repository is now part of https://github.com/rancher/k3s official repo in contrib/ansible directory
+> Anyway I'll write updates in order to make PM in k3s
+> Be my guest and feel free to contribute

 ## K3s Ansible Playbook

 Build a Kubernetes cluster using Ansible with k3s.
 The goal is easily install a Kubernetes cluster on machines running: